Home » Health Conditions » Intestinal Health » Pancreas Problems

 • Pancreatitis problems can also upset insulin production and chronic bouts may lead to a need for insulin shots.

-Pancreatitis is a serious and painful condition that requires medical treatment to get the symptoms under control.
+Pancreatitis is a serious and painful condition that requires treatment to get the symptoms under control.
 Without proper treatment, this disease can be fatal.
 However, appropriate pancreatitis treatment depends on whether you are suffering from an acute or chronic form of the problem.

 What is Pancreatitis?